Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/josm/1900-09-15-josm-more-plugins.md

 ---
 layout: doc
-title: More Tools
+title: JOSM Building Tools & Utilsplugin2 plugins
-permalink: /en/josm/josm-more-tools/
+permalink: /en/josm/josm-more-plugins/
 lang: en
 category: josm
 ---

-JOSM More Tools
+JOSM Building Tools & Utilsplugin2 plugins
 ============

-> This guide may be downloaded as [josm-more-tools_en.odt](/files/josm-more-tools_en.odt) or [josm-more-tools_en.pdf](/files/josm-more-tools_en.pdf)
+> This guide may be downloaded as [josm-more-plugins_en.odt](/files/josm-more-plugins_en.odt) or [josm-more-plugins_en.pdf](/files/josm-more-plugins_en.pdf)
 > Reviewed 2016-09-12

 The **buildings_tools** and **utilsplugin2** plugins add great additional functionality into JOSM.
 In this section we'll take a closer look at the functions they provide.